fission-codes/nextjs-blog-starter-typescript-ghost/README.md

 ngrok http 3001
 ```

-⚠️&nbsp;This is great for testing, but **not secure**.
-Look into using `https`
+⚠️&nbsp;&nbsp;This is great for testing, but **not secure**.
+Look into using
-if you're going to rely on this and don't want your Ghost API key and data to
+`https` if you're going to rely on this and don't want your Ghost API key and
-leak.
+data to leak.

 ---